Nick-zhen/MIT6.824/README.md

 13. **Reducer Output Handling**: The reducer writes the results of the reduce operation to a temporary path.
 Once this is done, the reducer informs the master of the temporary path, indicating the task's completion.
 14. **Final Verification by Master**: The master then verifies the reducer requests.
 Once validated, it transfers the results of the reduce task from the temporary to the final storage path.
 15. **Completion of Process**: With the confirmation of all reduce tasks' completion by the master, the MapReduce operation is successfully concluded.

+## How to Handle Distributed Problems
+### Fault-tolerance Problem
+1. If a worker (mapper or reducer) encounters an error at a certain step, how should the worker handle it?
+Should it retry or abandon the current task, and then request a new task for immediate execution?
+Is it necessary to inform the master proactively?
+How should intermediate files generated during the process be handled?

+   The Workers will keep running loops and request tasks from the master as long as it has not received a message from the master that indicates the completion of all tasks.
+If a worker encounters an error during the execution stage, it does not need to report to the master.
+It can abandon this task and request a new task from the master.
+Also, the worker could report the error it had to the master.
+But it also takes some time to send a message.
+In addition, we are planning to design the master itself to monitor the status of the tasks, which makes the error reporting unnecessary.

+2. If the master detects that a particular task has exceeded its time interval, how should it handle the situation?

+   The master keeps monitoring the status of the tasks.
+If it detects that a task has exceeded its time interval.
+It will assign the task to an idle worker for execution.
+There should be a task controller, responsible for managing task status, execution time, task ID, task type and so on.

+3. If the master observes that a specific task has been redundantly executed multiple times, how should it address this issue?

+   To prevent a task from being executed multiple times.
+A task ID is necessary for checking each task.
+The task ID is an incrementing counter that increases by 1 each time a task is assigned to a worker.
+The master’s task controller should keep those ID records.
+After a worker notifies the master the completion of the task, the master should verify the task ID from work’s task.
+If the ID is inconsistent in the master’s task controller, it means the task has been reassigned due to timeout, as the reassigned task ID has been increased.
+In this case, the master considers the task as invalid due to the mismatch of task ID.
+After receiving the message of task failure, the worker proceeds to the next iteration, requesting a new task from the master.

+### Worker Parallelism Problem
+We are not planning to strictly distinguish the map workers and reduce workers.
+We treat both as workers.
+In other words, if the master gives a map task to a worker, then the worker will be responsible for both the map and reduce task.
+Only after the completion of all map tasks, the master will produce the reduce tasks.

+The number of mappers and reducers is decided by the user.
+If you have 5 machines, then you can create 5 workers and they can work simultaneously.
+If you have only 1 machine but have 8 cores, then you can create 8 workers.

+### Data Race Problem
+In this model, we have one master and multiple workers.
+When multiple workers have requests for master at the same time, it might cause read/write conflicts.
+How can we handle those conflicts and data race?

+We are planning to use mutex locks, making sure to release the lock after each completion of the operation.
+Try our best to minimize the range of using locks.
+Because it will decrease the performance of the program.